USNavalResearchLaboratory/comsol2aero/README.md

 # comsol2aero
-comsol2areo is a mesh converter tool that takes as inputs comsol mphtxt files and exports them to [aero-s](https://bitbucket.org/frg/aero-f) and [aero-f](https://bitbucket.org/frg/aero-f) mesh files .
+comsol2areo is a mesh converter tool that takes as inputs comsol mphtxt files and exports them to [aero-s](https://bitbucket.org/frg/aero-f) and [aero-f](https://bitbucket.org/frg/aero-f) mesh files.

+The latest executables for linux and windows can be found [here](releases/latest).

 ## Compilation
 The source code depends on the boost spirit library, boost program_options and is tested to work using at least v.
 1.61 of boost. ([www.boost.org](www.boost.org)).
 To compile you will need:
 1. A modern c++ compiler (Tested using GCC on Linux and MSVC on Windows)